Shea butter: Fatty acids

-Shea butter phenolics
+Phenolics

 A 2014 review characterized and quantified phenolic compounds in shea butter, identifying 10 phenolic compounds, eight of which are catechins.
 This study also found that the overall concentration and relative percentages of different phenolic content in shea kernels varied from region to region.
 The authors hypothesized that the overall concentration of phenols in shea kernels is linked to the level of environmental stress that the trees endure.